edalee/React_shift_focus/README.md

 This is a simple experiement to use key events to shift focus to next item across multiple lists and components.

-Follow these steps to get started
+Follow these steps to get started:
-Get started by cd into your <project name> directory
+1. Get started by cd into your <project name> directory

-check you have webpack installed (probably not):
+2. Check you have webpack installed (probably not)
+$~ which webpack *-- (you should see the path to where it was installed)*

+3. Install it:
+$~  npm install -g webpack

+4. Check again:
 $~ which webpack
-# you should see the path.

-Install it:
-$~  npm install -g webpack

-Check again:
-$~  npm install -g webpack

-Install webpack.config dependencies:
+5. Install webpack.config dependencies:
 $~  npm install

-start it up:
+6. Start it up:
 $~  npm run dev

-If it errors make sure you have nodemon:
+7. If it errors make sure you have nodemon:
 $~ npm install nodemon --save

-Try again:
+And Try again:
 $~  npm run dev